Ceelog/phpdoc-zh/src/ref/sodium.md

 ### 返回值

-Returns the binary representation of the given `hex` data.
+Returns the binary representation of the given `string` data.

 sodium\_increment
 =================